truedl/counting-base-training/README.md

 # counting-base-training
-Train your knowledge about counting bases, binary, decimal and hexadecimal bases.
+Train your knowledge about counting bases, binary, decimal and hexadecimal bases.<br/>
 Y'all guys are welcome to contribute, fix my English and add some of other languages code that you implement :).